CityofPittsburgh/365-api/TOKEN.md

 ```
 **Be sure to encode the SP_ID and SP_SECRET values correctly or the apps will not work.** To do so, pass them into [this tool](https://www.urlencoder.org/), click "ENCODE", and use the string that appears in the box below.

 Update the values in your local version of the 365proxy repo well.
-Lastly, update this README with the new refresh dates, and make sure that the Outlook calendar invite is set to recur in six months for the ip
+Lastly, update this README with the new refresh dates, and make sure that the Outlook calendar invite is set to recur in six months for ip.analytics@pittsburghpa.gov and IP-Applications@pittsburghpa.gov.

+Consult the service desk if you don't have a login for the cop.city.pittsburgh.pa.us Azure account, where the configurations for these applications are stored; such a login is not necessary for the process described here, but it's nice to have for reference.